Hank Aaron: Awards and honors

-He was honored before the third game of 2021 World Series.

 On February 5, 1999, at his 65th birthday celebration, Major League Baseball announced the introduction of the Hank Aaron Award.
 The award honors the best overall offensive performer in the American and National League.
 It was the first major award to be introduced in more than thirty years and had the distinction of being the first award named after a player who was still alive.
 Later that year, he ranked fifth on The Sporting News' list of the 100 Greatest Baseball Players, and was elected to the Major League Baseball All-Century Team.

-In June 2000 Tufts University awarded Aaron an honorary Doctor of Public Service.
+In June 2000, Tufts University awarded Aaron an honorary Doctor of Public Service.
 In July 2000 and again in July 2002, Aaron threw out the ceremonial first pitch at the Major League Baseball All-Star Game, played at Turner Field and Miller Park now named American Family Field, respectively.

 On January 8, 2001, Aaron was presented with the Presidential Citizens Medal by President Bill Clinton.
 He received the Presidential Medal of Freedom, the nation's highest civilian honor, from President George W. Bush in June 2002.
-In 2001, a recreational trail in Milwaukee connecting American Family Field with Lake Michigan along the Menomonee River was dedicated as the "Hank Aaron State Trail".
+In 2001, a recreational trail in Milwaukee connecting American Family Field with Lake Michigan along the Menomonee River was dedicated as the Hank Aaron State Trail.
 Aaron attended the dedication.
 Aaron was on the Board of Selectors of Jefferson Awards for Public Service.

 In 2002, Aaron was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor Vince Lombardi's legacy and is awarded annually to an individual who exemplifies the spirit of the coach.